BrettB76/Brett_Benson_Cyber_knowledge/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 49.180.225.215

-Machines within the network can only be accessed by SSH key pair as using a password is inherently weak.
+Machines within the network can only be accessed from the Ansible container with an SSH key pair, as using a password is inherently weak.

-The ELK VM is accessible via the Jump Box provisioner (IP 10.0.0.4) and my personal computer (IP 49.180.225.215) through port 5601 to utilise Kibana web application.
+The ELK VM is accessible via the Jump Box provisioner (IP 10.0.0.4) and my personal computer (IP 49.180.225.215) through port 5601 to utilise the Kibana web application.

 A summary of the access policies in place can be found in the table below.